joaomelo/bus/README.md

 ## INSTALLATION

-You can simply download bus.js file from the src directory or install with npm
+You can download bus.js file from the src directory or install with npm

     npm install @joaomelo/bus

 ## Getting Started

-The whole behavior is driven by subscribe and publish functions.
+The whole behavior is driven by the subscribe and publish functions.

-To listen to an event you import subscribe function given it a key to track the event and pass it a function to be called when the event happens.
+To listen to an event you import the subscribe function and call it passing a key to track the event and a callback function to be called when the event is published.

     //a.js
     import { subscribe } from '@joaomelo/bus';